About the Giant Peruvian Lima Beans

 Back to stringing the beans

-I started stringing the “un-shiny” beans.
+I started stringing the “no-glitter” beans.
 I wasn’t sure at first what to use as spacers between the beans.
 The little green leaves didn’t do much, so I decided against them.

 Next I tried some little red coral branches and I liked the contrast.
 Then I started looking for a coral stone for the center.
 I decided on a deep red center stone, but this required restringing the whole thing with different coral branches that were more red.